Roblox/creator-docs/content/en-us/scripting/scheduler.md

 #### task.wait

-`Library.task.wait()` yields the current thread until the given duration (in seconds) elapses and then resumes the thread on the next `Class.RunService.PostSimulation|PostSimulation` step.
+`Library.task.wait()` yields the current thread until the given duration (in seconds) elapses and then resumes the thread on the next `Class.RunService.Heartbeat|Heartbeat` step.

 The actual yield time may vary.
 The following code sample illustrates how this method returns it for convenience: